-You are no doubt already familiar with the term scaling out, and of course the concept can be applied to SSIS systems.
-Although there are no magical switches here, SSIS offers several interesting features, and in this section you will see how they can be applied and how they can benefit reliability as well.
+You are no doubt already familiar with the term scaling out, and of course, the concept can be applied to SSIS systems.
+Although there are no magical switches here, SSIS offers several interesting features, and in this section, you will see how they can be applied and how they can benefit reliability as well.

 There are two important architectural features in Integration Services that give the tool great capabilities.
 The first feature is the Lookup Transformation.
 The second feature is the data pipeline itself.
-These features give SSIS the abilities to move and compare data in a very fast and efficient manner.
+These features give SSIS the ability to move and compare data in a very fast and efficient manner.

 The Lookup Transformation has the ability to cache data, and it has several options available to optimize that configuration.
 The Cache Data Sources available to this transformation include pure in-memory cache and persistent file storage (also called persisted cache).
 Both of these options require the transformation to be configured to use the full-cache option, however.
 A Connection Manager called the Cache Connection Manager governs these two types of caching options.

 Caching operations in the Lookup Transformation provide three modes to choose from: full, partial, or none.
 Using the full-cache mode, the lookup set will be stored in its entirety and will load before the lookup operation actually runs, but it will not repopulate on every subsequent lookup operation.
 A partial cache stores only matched lookups, and no-cache will repopulate the cache every time.
 Of course, you can also manually configure the size of the cache to store, measured in megabytes.